 Since January 2021, city planners from Community Planning and Development and Denver Parks and Recreation have been hearing what residents have to say about the future of the golf course property.
-Community outreach and engagement is continuing this summer.

 About this Project

 City planners will continue working with residents in 2022 to refine the prevailing vision into a coordinated park framework and area plan detailing park size, location, and considerations for future parks and open spaces along with more detailed land use recommendations.
 Learn more >

 "My priorities for the property and for the neighborhood have always been preserving open space and extensive community input.
 This agreement ensures we will have both.
 The easement will be preserved while the neighbors who are most impacted by this property will be able to guide its future use." -- Mayor Michael B. Hancock

 From the 1980s through 2019, the Park Hill Golf Course land was privately owned by the Clayton Foundation (which later became Clayton Early Learning).
 The golf course itself was operated by Arcis Golf.
 The golf course closed in 2018, and in 2019, Clayton Early Learning sold the land to Westside Investment Partners.

 Since the 1990s, an easement has been in place on the land, which limits its use to a daily fee, 18-hole golf course.
 This easement is still in place today.
 A 2019 legal agreement between the city and the new owner allows up to three years for a public process to determine if the community wants to continue limiting the future use of this property to a golf course.